sekilab/RoadDamageDetector/README.md

 ********

 # News
+[2021-09-27]: Our latest article entitled [Deep learning-based road damage detection and classification for multiple countries](https://doi.org/10.1016/j.autcon.2021.103935) published in the journal **Automation in Construction** can be accessed [here](https://authors.elsevier.com/a/1dkAu3IhXMpsjL) without any registration/sign-up till **October 31st, 2021**!

+The article addresses automatic monitoring of road conditions for multiple countries and provides recommendations for reusing the Road Damage Detection data and models released by any country.

-[2021-05-23]: **Data Article for RDD2020**: The article providing the details of Road Damage Dataset 2020(RDD2020) accepted for publication in Data-in-Brief journal, can be accessed [here](https://www.sciencedirect.com/science/article/pii/S2352340921004170)!
+[2021-05-23]: **Data Article for RDD2020**: The article providing the details of Road Damage Dataset 2020(RDD2020) published in Data-in-Brief journal, can be accessed [here](https://www.sciencedirect.com/science/article/pii/S2352340921004170)!

 [2021-03-23]: IEEE Big Data Cup - GRDDC 2020: The proceedings for [2020 IEEE International Conference on Big Data, Atlanta, GA, USA](http://bigdataieee.org/BigData2020/BigDataCupChallenges.html) are available now!
 The published version of the paper summarizing GRDDC'2020 can be accessed [here](https://ieeexplore.ieee.org/document/9377790)!